iAmitMohanty/signal-r-chat-app/README.md

-# SignalR Chat App - .Net Core
+# SignalR Chat Application - .Net Core 7

 Real-time communication has become an essential aspect of modern web applications.
 SignalR is a real-time communication library for ASP.NET Core.
 This project showcases a real-time chat application developed using SignalR and .NET Core 7, enabling instant messaging and communication between multiple users in a web-based environment.